timsayshey/cringe-clock/README.md

 ### Features

-- **Always On Top**: Like the most annoying friend who won't let you bail on gym day, Cringe Clock stays in your face.
+- **Always On Top**: Like the most annoying friend who won't let you bail on gym day, CringeClock stays in your face.
 - **Flashing UI**: Subtlety is not our thing.
 The UI flashes to keep your wandering eyes glued to the task.
 Warning for those with health conditions sensitive to flashing lights.
 - **Ticking Sound**: Because nothing says "get to work" like the relentless sound of a ticking clock.
 - **ADHD-Friendly**: Specifically designed for those who need a little (read: a lot) of extra push to stay focused.